Lauerita/CorrDiffSCIL/README.md

 ```

 >[!TIP]
->It takes about 5-10 mins for Kubernetes cluster to download the images(~26GB), keep checking the live status of the container in watch mode by running `kubectl get pods -n <YOUR LAB NAMESPACE> -w | grep corrdiff`.
+>It takes about 5-10 mins for the Kubernetes cluster to download the images(~26GB), keep checking the live status of the container in watch mode by running `kubectl get pods -n <YOUR LAB NAMESPACE> -w | grep corrdiff`.
 The container is ready when the status shows _RUNNING_.
+To check your live connection logs, run `kubectl logs -f deployment/corrdiff-nim-laurahu -n sdsu-shen-climate-lab` in your terminal.

 ## Run CorrDiff NIM